Amplitude distortion: Forms

 Due to the additional outputs, this form of distortion is definitely unwanted in audio, radio and telecommunication amplifiers, and it occurs for more than two waves as well.

 In a narrowband system such as a radio communication system, unwanted outputs such as X-Y and 2X+Y will be remote from the wanted band and so be ignored by the system.
 In contrast, 2X-Y and 2Y-X will be close to the wanted signals.
-These so-called third order distortion products (third order as m+n = 3) tend to dominante the non-linear distortion of narrowband systems.
+These so-called third order distortion products (third order as m+n = 3) tend to dominate the non-linear distortion of narrowband systems.

+Measurement

 Amplitude distortion is measured with the system operating under steady-state conditions with a sinusoidal input signal.
 When other frequencies are present, the term "amplitude" refers to that of the fundamental only.